qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "A rational process is a moral process.
 You may make an error at any step of it, with nothing to protect you but your own severity, or you may try to cheat, to fake the evidence and evade the effort of the quest — but if devotion to truth is the hallmark of morality, then there is no greater, nobler, more heroic form of devotion than the act of a man who assumes the responsibility of thinking. [...]
 Thinking is man's only basic virtue [...]
 And his basic vice, the source of all his evils, is [...] the refusal to think [...]

 That's a selection of quotes from the first 10 pages; I am not willing to read all 72.
+Among the 72 pages is one paragraph about the role of government (and none about the role of taxes):

+> The only proper purpose of a government is to protect man's rights, which means: to protect him from physical violence.
+A proper government is only a policeman, acting as an agent of man's self-defense, and, as such, may resort to force only against those who start the use of force.
+The only proper functions of a government are: the police, to protect you from criminals; the army, to protect you from foreign invaders; and the courts, to protect your property and contracts from breach or fraud by others, to settle disputes by rational rules, according to objective law.
+But a government that initiates the employment of force against men who had forced no one, the employment of armed compulsion against disarmed victims, is a nightmare infernal machine designed to annihilate morality: such a government reverses its only moral purpose and switches from the role of protector to the role of man's deadliest enemy, from the role of policeman to the role of a criminal vested with the right to the wielding of violence against victims deprived of the right of self-defense.
+Such a government substitutes for morality the following rule of social conduct: you may do whatever you please to your neighbor, provided your gang is bigger than his.

 Eventually Galt gets around to making a call for action:

 > "I am speaking to those who desire to live and to recapture the honor of their soul.
 Now that you know the truth about your world, stop supporting your own destroyers.
 The evil of the world is made possible by nothing but the sanction you give it.
 Withdraw your sanction.
 Withdraw your support.
 Do not try to live on your enemies' terms [...] do not beg for alms from those who have robbed you, be it subsidies, loans or jobs [...].
 Go on strike — in the manner I did [...] but not to exist as a bandit or to create a gang competing with their racket; build a productive life of your own with those who accept your moral code and are willing to struggle for a human existence."